First degree in Biology at the Technion.

 The second was under the guidance of Prof. Michael Kozlov from the Tel-Aviv University and in cooperation with Beni Poidbilewitcz on "Mathematical model of vulval development in c. elegans".

-Today (2017): Noa is a research scientist at the Institute for Systems Biology in Seattle.
+Today (2020): Noa is a Senior Research Scientist at the Institute for Systems Biology in Seattle.

 Recommendation to Program participants: "Use the program to study whatever interests you.
 Multidisciplinary will greatly help you later on".